chasewyrick/Saily-Store/README.md

 - Freezing on some Chimera/Electra jailbreak
 - Download may failed and we still have the file cause dpkg not to read it
 - dpkg depends may not handled in right way
+- Version cooperation seems to have some problems to fix but mostly works
+- Depends will ignore version minimal check

 # Road Map